 Annual gross revenue – “raw” income, how much customers actually pay for goods and services, before taking out expenses.

 If an employer makes $500,000 or more in annual gross revenues, they must pay workers at least $9.50 an hour.
 As we’ve seen the large employer minimum wage will increase to $9.65 in 2018.
-Employers who make less than $500,000 in annual gross revenues are required to pay at least $7.75 per hour, a rate that will bump up to $7.87 in 2018.
+Employers who make less than $500,000 in annual gross revenues are required to pay workers at least $7.75 per hour, a rate that will bump up to $7.87 in 2018.

 For large employers, there’s no excuse for not paying workers covered by the state’s wage and hour law $9.00 an hour.
 When a state minimum wage is different from the FLSA’s minimum, the Act says employers have to pay covered workers the higher rate.

 To learn more about large companies in Minnesota, check out this infosheet from the state’s Department of Labor & Industry.

 We’ve already mentioned that the minimum wage rates set by Minnesota State law will change in 2018.
 They’re also likely to change in 2019, 2020 and every year after that.
 Since a 2014 law was passed, the State’s minimum wage has been pegged to inflation, the rate at which dollars lose their value because the prices of goods and services tend to increase year-on-year.

 That means workers will have to be extra vigilant around the New Year.
 Pay careful attention to your paychecks (or cash if you’re paid off the books; wage and hour laws protect everyone, regardless of how you’re paid) in January.
 It’s your employer’s responsibility to stay on top of this change.
 If they fail to increase your hourly wage after January 1, 2018, they’re stealing from you.